marl64/autoMP/README.md

 Voila!
 Your automatic work of art is finished!

-From here, you can create a new savestate to keep your artwork (File > Save Game), but I don't recommend saving over Slot #0.
+From here, you can take screenshots (press the F12 key) or create a new savestate to keep your artwork (File > Save Game), but I don't recommend saving over Slot #0.
 You can also perform a hard save by clicking the robot head in the bottom center and pressing save.
 Remember, this modified ROM uses a controller instead of the mouse for inputs.
 By default, the arrow keys move your cursor and the D key selects, and you can hold the A or S keys to move your cursor faster.
 Once the robot is done saving your file (you can speed this up by holding Tab), it will create a .srm file in your Saves folder.
 This .srm is compatible with unmodified Mario Paint ROMs, and you can even load it onto a flash cart, or onto an original Mario Paint cartridge by using a Retrode, a RetroBlaster, or similar such devices.

 We hope you enjoy making lots of Mario Paint masterpieces!